pfzim/ldap-phonebook/README.md

 All that needs to be done in AD, then re-synchronize, which will be added new and updated.

 Functionality:
-- Import contacts from AD
+- Import contacts and photos from AD
 - Show / hide any contact
 - Add, edit and delete local contacts
 - Indicate the location of the contact on the office plan.
 Convenient for orientation in a large company
 - Export to an .xml file for use in the [Phonebook] application (https://github.com/pfzim/PhoneBook) for Windows
+- Backup all contacts with coordinates to XML file
+- Restore all contacts from XML file
+- Hide all contacts that was disabled in AD

 Maps are stored in the files `templ / map [1-5] .png`

 ## System requirements
-Apache, MySQL, PHP.
+- Apache
+- MySQL
+- PHP
+- Active Directory (optional)

 Plug-ins in php.ini or compile PHP with LDAP support
 - `extension = php_ldap.dll`